ropensci-archive/roweb2/content/technotes/2020-05-07-code-highlighting/index.md

 #### Produce line-highlighted code blocks with glue/paste0

-What Chroma highlights are code blocks with code fences, which you might as well generate from R Markdown.
+What Chroma highlights are code blocks with code fences, which you might as well generate from R Markdown using some string manipulation and knitr `results="asis"` chunk option.
 E.g.

 ````markdown